 With her original mission now destroyed under a web of lies, she now seeks to save others who might share her own fate.
 This would for instance bring her up against the famous vampire Dracula.

 Vampirella is very athletic, possessing great stamina, reflexes, and agility far beyond that of humans.
 Her powers greatly resemble those of a vampire.
 She exerts super-strength when facing her opponents and can move so fast that she appears as a blur of motion.
 She has a heightened healing factor, though she needs to maintain a certain amount of blood in her system or this healing factor slows down drastically.
 This also effectively makes her an immortal.
 If drained of blood she enters a death-like state.
 She possesses some of the weaknesses of traditional vampires -- for instance a stake through her heart is deadly -- but not others, as she can tolerate both sunlight and silver.
 She had the typical natural weapons associated with vampires, fangs and claws.
 She can mesmerize her opponents if they are in close proximity to her and if she is looking in their eyes.
 She can also summon a group of bats.
 She can also summon shadows or transform into a shadow like creature in which she is intangible but can shoot “shadowbolts”.
 She also has minor shapeshifting abilities.

-Vampirella has appeared in one direct-to-video movie and was played by Talisa Soto.
+Vampirella has appeared in a direct-to-video movie and was played by actress Talisa Soto.